by Nod Ghosh

 There hadn’t been many guests at ceremony.
 Pete the barman of the Rogue and Ruffian had officiated.
 Odèle had made promises, my father gazing at her with wet eyes.
 She kept a sea-green blanket over her legs throughout the process.
 Dad’s suit had emitted a faint whiff of oysters.

-Marama was flower girl.
+Marama was a flower girl.
 Her floaty dress had suggested seaweed and cobwebs.
 The surf outside the Rogue and Ruffian had roared like a train as the fiercest storm in half a century brewed up.
 There was no priest or celebrant at the wedding.
-But after my father slipped Mum’s gold ring on Odèle’s red finger, no one doubted the thing was official.
+But after my father slipped Mum’s gold ring onto Odèle’s red finger, no one doubted the thing was official.

 I wanted to shout, this isn’t right.
 But I was scrawny for seventeen, so I kept my mouth shut for fear of getting Dad’s fist in it.

 That night, I poked my head out of my room to see Dad carrying Odèle from the shower.
 Her damp hair sloped toward the carpet, reminding me of Mum’s knitting: unravelling and grey.

 I checked in on Marama.
 ‘Tell them to shut up if they’re noisy.’

 As if on cue, Dad’s chortle and a papery giggle trickled through to us.